ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab03.md

 Your program must use a function to compute the rate of inflation.
 A program which does not use a function will be awarded a score of zero, even if all tests pass.
 The presence of this function will be checked by the instructor and the TAs.

-You are only permitted to use the <iostream> library.
+You are only permitted to use the <strong>iostream</strong> library.

 Additionally, the program must make good use of comments in the code, per the discussions we have been having in class.
 Again, the presence of comments (and thier good use) will be checked by the instructor and the TAs.